1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 8th note icon Notes or TAB?
 TAB icon

-Should you read the notes or tablature?
-I recommend reading notes and using TAB to check note positions when needed.
-However, the choice is yours and you are welcome to read the tablature and find the rhythm by peeking at the note values and/or listening to the audio track.
-However, there will be a test on notes and rhythms, so at least learn the basics.
+Should you read notes or tablature?
+I recommend reading notes and using TAB to check note positions as needed.
+However, the choice is yours and you may read tablature and find the rhythm by peeking at the note or listening to the audio track.
+There will be a quiz on notes and rhythm, so at least learn the basics.

 ukulele player icon Fingerings